Socially Beneficial Metaverse: Framework, Technologies, Applications, and Challenges: Applications of Socially Beneficial Metaverse

 \subsection{Communication}

 With the rise of globalization, exchanges and cooperation between countries are becoming more frequent.
 However, due to the influence of the objective factor of geographical location, the process of communication will encounter inconvenience and increase costs.
-For instance, due to the outbreak of COVID-19 , many activities have been suspended to ensure people's safety, making communication at a distance difficult.
+For instance, due to the outbreak of COVID-19 , many activities have been suspended to ensure people’s safety, making communication at a distance difficult.
 But SB-Metaverse can provide high accessibility to meet different social needs.
 Fortnite held a concert with millions of people online, which is almost impossible to achieve in reality.
 In terms of immersion and visual enjoyment, such a metaverse concert brings users a new experience \cite{anderson2019getting}.
 Meta launches Horizon Workrooms, a holographic virtual meeting software.
 The user wears the headset Oculus Quest 2, enters the software working interface, makes an avatar for himself/herself, and then appears in the meeting as a three-dimensional image of a cartoon man/woman \cite{zuckerberg2021facebook}.
 The holographic meeting has a sense of space, and users can write and draw on the blackboard in the virtual space to make presentations just like in the real world.
 M. Slater et al. \cite{slater2000acting} examined the extent to which virtual reality technology could be used in the rehearsal of a play, and the study showed that actors achieved the basis for successful live performances in virtual rehearsals, an effect that could not be achieved through forms such as videoconferencing and studying scripts.
 Greenhalgh et al. \cite{greenhalgh1995massive} designed MASSIVE, a virtual reality teleconferencing system, which aimed to provide a flexible and natural environment for conversation.
+Communication in the metaverse breaks down barriers of distance, enabling people from diverse cultural and geographic backgrounds to connect seamlessly.
+Virtual meeting spaces reduce travel needs, thereby decreasing carbon emissions and promoting environmental sustainability.
+Furthermore, the metaverse supports inclusivity by offering real-time translation and accessibility features, ensuring that individuals with language or physical limitations can participate fully in global dialogues and collaborations.
 SB-Metaverse has become an extension of our daily lives, which helps us better communicate across geospatial constraints and meet our social needs.